AllSpiceIO/APIDemos/InitializeRepo/readme.md

     chmod +x initialize.sh
     ```

 3a.
-To run the scrip without adding it to the path, use the full path to the script.
+To run the script without adding it to the path, use the full path to the script.

 In this example the source script is here:
 ``` bash